Case Studies:

 Summary

-This is a Government-led programme that seeks to provide environmental externalities while directly tackling poverty issues.
-This South African Government programme aims to alleviate poverty through the provision of temporary work and skills development on watershed enhancement projects involving mainly the removal of invasive alien plants.
+This is a government-led programme that seeks to provide environmental externalities while directly tackling poverty issues.
+This South African Government programme aims to alleviate poverty through the provision of temporary work and skills development on watershed enhancement projects involving mainly the removal of Invasive Alien Plants (IAP).
 Environmental benefits have been confirmed and although most of the funding comes from the government’s poverty relief fund, water users also contribute either through the government’s water management fees or through individual regular donations.
+This is essentially an intra-sectoral transaction: government paying to secure environmental services (mostly) on government-controlled lands, and as such is not a Payment for Watershed Services (PWS) by definition.
+However, the Department of Water Affairs and Forestry has been trying to encourage voluntary payments from private and municipal actors with catchments infested with invasive plants.
+A few municipalities, state-owned utilities, and private companies have paid into the WfW programme in order to have WfW teams clear invasive species from their catchments, and they use the institutional structure provided by WfW.

 Maturity of the initiative

-Programme launched in 1995 and administered by the Department of Water Affairs and Forestry.
+Programme launched in 1995 and administered by the Department of Water Affairs and Forestry(DWAF).

 Driver

-Water scarcity due to low rainfall (65% of South Africa receives less than 500mm annual average rainfall) and stream flow reduction due to the growth and spread of the rapidly spreading Invasive Alien Plants (IAP’s) that consume large quantities of water.
-These invasive plants also cause other environmental problems: increased flooding, fires, erosion, siltation and strain on indigenous species.
+Water scarcity due to low rainfall (65 per cent of South Africa receives less than 500mm annual average rainfall) and stream flow reduction due to the growth and spread of the rapidly spreading IAPs that consume large quantities of water.
+These IAPs also cause other environmental problems such as increased flooding, fires, erosion, siltation and strain on indigenous species.

-“A national review of potential stream-flow reduction by invading alien plants, conducted by the CSIR and funded by the Water Research Commission, found in 1997 that a total area of about 10.1 million hectares (6.8%) of South Africa and Lesotho had already become invaded to varying degrees of density.
-These invasions were estimated to be reducing the national mean annual runoff by about 3300 million m3 (6.7% of national runoff)”
+“A national review of potential stream-flow reduction by invading alien plants, conducted by the Council of Scientific and Industrial Research (CSIR) and funded by the Water Research Commission, found in 1997 that a total area of about 10.1 million hectares (6.8 per cent) of South Africa and Lesotho had already become invaded to varying degrees of density.
+These invasions were estimated to be reducing the national mean annual runoff by about 3300 million m3 (6.7 per cent of national runoff)”

-“If we do not clear invading alien plants in 10 to 20 years we will lose 30% of our run-off to rivers.
-In 20 to 40 years 74% will be lost.
-(Working for Water Annual Report 2001/2” .
+“If we do not clear invading alien plants in 10 to 20 years we will lose 30 per cent of our run-off to rivers.
+In 20 to 40 years 74 per cent will be lost" (Working for Water Annual Report 2001/2).

 Stakeholders